Regularized Online Allocation Problems: Fairness and Beyond: Theoretical Results

-We prove Theorem~\ref{thm:master} in three steps.
-Let $\tA$ be the stopping time corresponding to the first time that a resource is depleted.
-The first step involves lower bounding the cumulative reward of the algorithm up to $\tA$ in terms of the dual objective (evaluated at the average dual variable used by the algorithm) minus a complementary slackness term.
-Until the stopping time $\tA$, the algorithm performs standard subgradient descent steps on the dual function and, as a consequence, seeks to minimize complementary slackness.
-In the second step, we upper bound the complementary slackness term using standard results for online subgradient descent.
-By picking a suitable point in the dual space and using the theory of convex conjugates, we can relate the bound on the complementary slackness term to the value of regularizer.
-In the last step, we put everything together by using Proposition~\ref{prop:upper_bound} to upper bound the optimal performance in terms of the dual function and then controlling the stopping time $\tA$.
+The proof of Theorem~\ref{thm:master} combines ideas from \cite{AgrawalDevanue2015fast} and \cite{balseiro2020best} to incorporate hard resource constraints and regularizers, respectively.
+We prove the result in three steps.
+Denote by $\tA$ the stopping time corresponding to the first time that a resource is close to be depleted.
+We first bound from below the cumulative reward of the algorithm up to $\tA$ in terms of the dual objective minus the complementary slackness term $\sum_{t=1}^{\tA} \mu_t^\top(a_t - b_t(x_t)) = \sum_{t=1}^{\tA} \mu_t^\top g_t$.
+In the second step, we upper bound the complementary slackness term by noting that, until the stopping time $\tA$, the algorithm's decisions are not constrained by resources and, as a result, it implements online mirror descent on the dual function because $g_t$ are subgradients.
+Using standard results for online mirror descent, we can compare the complementary slackness term to its value evaluated at a fixed static dual solution, i.e., $\mu^\top \sum_{t=1}^{\tA}g_t$ for any dual feasible vector $\mu \in \cD$.
+We then relate this term to the value of the regularizer and the performance lost when depleting resources to early, i.e., in cases when $\tA < T$.
+To do so, a key idea involves decomposing the fixed static dual solution as $\mu = \hat \mu + \delta$ where $\delta \ge 0$ and $\hat \mu \in \cD$ is a carefully picked dual feasible point that is determined by the regularizer $r$ (such decomposition is always possible because the positive orthant is in the recession cone of $\cD$).
+By using the theory of convex conjugates, we can relate $\hat \mu^\top \sum_{t=1}^{\tA}g_t$ to the value of the regularizer.
+In the third step, we upper bound the optimal reward under full information in terms of the dual function using \eqref{eq:obtain_dual} and then control the performance lost from stopping early at a time at $\tA<T$ in terms of $\delta^\top \sum_{t=1}^{\tA}g_t$ by choosing $\delta$ based on which resource is depleted.

+Theorem~\ref{thm:master} readily implies that Algorithm~\ref{al:sg} attains $O(T^{1/2})$ regret for all examples presented in Section~\ref{sec:ex}.
+The only exceptions are Example~\ref{ex:no_regularizer} with the negative entropy regularizer and Example~\ref{ex:minimal_cons} with the scaled negative entropy regularizer, which lead to closed-form solutions for the dual update.
+The issue is that the negative entropy function does not satisfy Assumption~\ref{ass:h} because its strong convexity constant goes to zero as the dual variables go to infinity.
+Using a similar analysis to that of Proposition~2 of \cite{balseiro2020best}, we can show that the dual variables remain bounded from above in both examples.
+By restricting the reference function to a box, we can show that the strong convexity constant of the negative entropy remains bounded from below, which implies that Algorithm~\ref{al:sg} attains sublinear regret.